Katenokk/JavaBackEndProject/README.md

   - Veterinarians can access the health record data of a pet assigned to them.
 They can only view, not modify or delete.

 ## Future Work

+- **Add more Events:**
+  - Add more types of health events to the system, such as surgeries, vaccinations, stool, injury, etc.